 The weatherization standard for vaulted ceiling R-value is R-19, and a much larger percentage of vaulted ceilings statewide are insulated to the weatherization standard (62%) compared to flat ceilings (Table 5-9).
 Homes heated with natural gas, however, have a relatively low compliance rate (44%) with respect to the weatherization standard.
 Vaulted ceilings in homes heated with electricity have a statistically higher R-value than those in homes using oil and other fuels, which in turn have a statistically higher R-value than vaulted ceilings in homes heated with natural gas.

-Table 5-9: Vaulted Ceilings – R-value Statistics (Base: All homes with vaulted ceilings)
+Table 5-9: Vaulted Ceilings – Insulation R-value Statistics (Base: All homes with vaulted ceilings)